Biogeochemical impacts on mineral cycling in natural and engineered systems

 Metamorphism and fluid-melt-rock interactions within the lithosphere

-Conveners: Richard Palin (Oxford, MSG), Richard White (University of St Andrews, MSG), Charlotte Simpson (Oxford, MSG)
+Conveners: Richard Palin (University of Oxford), Richard White (University of St Andrews), Charlotte Simpson (University of Oxford)

 Metamorphism in the crust and upper mantle invariably occurs within the presence of aqueous fluids and/or silicate melt, which can catalyse reactions, alter rock rheology, and facilitate substantial mass transfer over various length and time scales.
 The causes and effects of such fluid-rock and melt-rock interactions are often complex, yet can have dramatic impacts on the short- and long-term tectonic, geodynamic, and geochemical evolution of the continental and oceanic lithosphere.
 We invite contributions that explore the physicochemical mechanisms driving metamorphic transformations, the role of fluids and melts in element transport and mineral reactions, and the implications of these interactions for crustal and mantle evolution.
 Studies integrating field observations, experimental petrology, geochemical modeling, and thermodynamic approaches are particularly encouraged.
 This session aims to foster interdisciplinary discussion and celebrate how our understanding of lithospheric dynamics can be improved through the lens of metamorphic processes.